sunsmoke/bithammer/README.md

     http://en.wikipedia.org/wiki/ARP_spoofing

-Network Traffic to/from the banned computer is redirected to your computer, which then ignores it because it's improperly addressed.
+Network Traffic to/from the banned computer is redirected to your computer, which your computer ignores because it's improperly addressed.
 This effectively bans the target from the network.

-ARP cache poisoning then continues as long as the program is running.
+ARP cache poisoning continues as long as the program is running.
 Restarting the program clears the ban list.
+It may take some time for the ban to clear.

 ## Is this legal?